Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Discussion

 Another line of evidence that argues for ISM is the lack of time-evolving polarisation in SNe~Ia (\citealt{Kawabata14,Patat15,Nagao18}, although see \citealt{Yang18}).
-Moreover, the increased continuum polarisation (and its bluer peak) in SNe~Ia occur preferentially in arms of spiral galaxies and closer to the centre \citep{Zelaya17,Chu22}, arguing for increased IS dust.
-Indeed, one of the leading arguments against CSM has been the location of those SNe~Ia with signatures of nearby material: they are always in central, star-forming, dusty regions, agreeing with an IS origin.
-We confirm that this is the case for the young-approaching channel, which has more intervening material.
-But the young-receding channel has indeed almost the same environments and suffers from much less extinction.
-So, the signatures of nearby material go beyond environments, and there could be a coincidence of effects: the progenitors of the young dusty channel could eject CSM that is only viewed on certain angles.
-Nonetheless, we focus in the next section on the ISM interpretation.
+Moreover, the increased continuum polarisation (and its bluer peak) occurs preferentially in arms of spiral galaxies and closer to the centre \citep{Zelaya17,Chu22}, arguing for increased IS dust.
+Indeed, one of the leading arguments against CSM is the location of these SNe~Ia that show signatures of nearby material: they are in central, star-forming, dusty regions, agreeing with an IS origin.
+We confirm that this is the case for the young-HV channel, which has more intervening material.
+But the young-NV channel has indeed almost the same environments and suffers from much less extinction.
+So, the signatures of nearby material go beyond environments, and there could be a coincidence of effects: the progenitors of the young dusty channel could eject CSM that is only viewed at certain angles.